richardloopez/PRISM_Protected-Region-Insertion-Suite-for-Modeling/README.md

 - **EXPERIMENTAL_FLANK_SIZE**: Defines a buffer zone (e.g., 5 residues) at the edge of the experimental core.
 - **REFINE_FLANKS_DURING_AUTOMODEL**: This boolean flag provides full control:
     - False (Default / Safe Mode): AutoModel (Step 4) freezes the entire experimental region (core + flanks).
 This provides a maximally stable scaffold.
 Then, LoopModel (Step 5) intelligently refines only the flank residues that are also predicted as 'C' (coil) by PSIPRED, providing a data-driven tension release.
-    - True (Advanced / Aggressive Mode): AutoModel (Step 4) freezes only the "deep core" (core - flanks).
+    - True (Advanced / Aggressive Mode): AutoModel freezes only the "deep core" (core - flanks).
 The flanks are optimized immediately (regardless of secondary structure) to resolve tension from the very beginning.
 This may be useful for severe clashes but risks destroying stable secondary structures in the flank.

 ---